Bureau of Consumer Protection

 • Tip: In modern times, no one is completely protected from a data breach.
 To protect your data, use strong, unique passwords for every account you create and use multi-factor authentication whenever possible.
 Consider freezing your credit with all three major credit bureaus to prevent those who have stolen your information from creating accounts in your name.

-The Attorney General's Office does not take a position on the purchase and installation of residential rooftop solar.
-The decision to purchase residential rooftop solar for your home is an individual one and should be done after review and consideration of the laws governing contracts used to obtain residential rooftop solar (also known as a Distributed Generation System) under Nevada's Deceptive Trade Practices Act, NRS Chapter 598, as well as the contract itself and any other information at the time of sale.
+The Attorney General's Office does not take a position on the purchase and installation of Solar Systems.
+The decision to purchase a Solar System for your home is an individual one and should be done after review and consideration of the laws governing contracts used to obtain a Solar System residential rooftop solar (also known as Distributed Generation Systems or Residential Photovoltaic Systems) under Nevada's Deceptive Trade Practices Act, NRS Chapter 598, as well as the contract itself and any other information at the time of sale.

-• How should I go about selecting a residential rooftop solar contractor?
+How should I go about selecting a Solar System contractor?

-The Attorney General's Office recommends that you use a contractor licensed by the Nevada State Contractor's Board to purchase or install residential rooftop solar found here.
-You may also wish to ensure the contractor is licensed with the Nevada Secretary of State by checking here.
-The Attorney General's Office further recommends that you review, read, and understand your contract, as well as your rights under Nevada's Deceptive Trade Practices Act, NRS Chapter 598, before entering into and signing a contract.
+The Attorney General's Office recommends that you use a contractor licensed by the Nevada State Contractor's Board to purchase or install a solar system found here.
+You may also wish to ensure the contractor is registered with the Nevada Secretary of State by checking here.
+The Attorney General's Office further recommends that you review, read, and understand your contract, as well as your rights under Nevada's Deceptive Trade Practices Act, NRS Chapter 598, before signing a contract.

-• Will I still have an energy bill if I get solar?
+Will I still have an energy bill if I get a Solar System?

-• Will my energy bill be reduced after getting solar?
+Will my energy bill be reduced after getting a Solar System?

 While the answer is often yes, it is important to consider several factors in determining your savings including: